bsu-cs222-fall21-dll/Spotify-Snap/README.md

 * GUI version of the previous features.

 ## Setup
 To run this project, clone this repository, and download the dependencies and plugins listed in build.gradle.
+To select a GUI version use do one of the following
+* Paste the following line into the program's build.gradle file to run one version of the gui
+* mainClassName = 'view.gui.spotifySnapInterface'
+* Or replace 'view.gui.spotifySnapInterface' with 'GUI'

 ## Known Errors